TOMORI233/mysort/README.md

 plotSSEorGap(sortResult); % select an optimum K
 plotPCA(sortResult, [1, 2, 3]); % view clusters in 3-D PCA space.
-Also you can specify the second parameter with  a 2-element vector, which will show clusters in 2-D PCA space. plotWave(sortResult); % view waves of different clusters plotMSE(sortResult); % histogram of MSE of each template on each cluster
+Also you can specify the second parameter with  a 2-element vector, which will show clusters in 2-D PCA space. plotWave(sortResult); % view waves of different clusters plotNormalizedSSE(sortResult); % histogram of normalized SSE of each template on each cluster
 ```